Time Stands Still In Bagan

 Balloons in Bagan

 Giddy from temple gazing and feeling pretty hungry, we made our way to one of the best restaurants in all Bagan, and certainly a favourite with great reviews on Trip Advisor.
 Be Kind to Animals the Moon is a vegetarian restaurant and a unique experience.
 Set under some beautiful trees and decorated with lights, it has a light and joyful atmosphere.
 Apart from the delight of eating truly good food, it is also satisfying to know that we were supporting one of Myanmar’s few women entrepreneurs.
-The owner Zimma has a quiet and humble disposition that obviously hides her steely business skills and talent to create delicious food.
+The owner Zimma has a quiet and humble disposition that obviously hides her steely business skills.
 Her restaurant is a landmark in Old Bagan and given her success there. she had recently launched in New Bagan as well.

 A firm favourite would be the ginger salad (again); the tomato salad (again) and the Pennywort salad (again).
 I particularly loved the pineapple curry, served with coconut rice and sticky black rice.
 They also make many other great curries, fresh guacamole, chilled and hot soups.
 We tried mostly everything.
 Accompanied with freshly squeezed lime juice and the local beer, we couldn’t be happier (and healthier).